-Here at Algonquin Arts Theatre we give our students a chance to work with a lot of hands-on projects that will allow them to grow and create as individual artists.
+Algonquin internships are for individuals who desire a challenging and practical arts education experience in the real world through hands-on projects that will allow them to grow and create as individual artists.
 This is an excellent opportunity for students to practice personal integrity, inspire creatively, work together, take risks, foster self-esteem and an appreciation for the performing arts.

 Opportunities for volunteering is an excellent way to give back to the community or to earn credit and experience through student honor societies, performing arts high school requirements and thespian societies.
 Opportunities are even available to our local Girl Scout and Boy Scout troops of Ocean and Monmouth County.
 Scout functions can be arranged to help your troop earn hours of work service.
 We even offer Scout tours of the theatre; customize workshops based on a visual or performing arts experience.

-The Algonquin is now hiring interns to work in a variety of capacities.
+The Algonquin now accepting internship applicants to work in a variety of capacities.
 Interns will have opportunities to learn all components of theatrical management and production: from development and marketing; to lighting, sound, and costumes; as well as box office and front office administration.

 Algonquin internships are for individuals who desire a challenging and practical experience in the real world.
 Here at the Algonquin Arts Theatre, we give our interns a chance to work with a lot of hands-on projects that will allow them to grow and create as individual artists.
 In addition to assuming staff level responsibilities, interns can also expect to perform basic, everyday tasks such as answering phones, staffing events, working in the box office, ushering and/or assisting the marketing department with poster runs.
 These tasks are not the primary focus of the internship, but are essential for the smooth operation of the theater.
 Interns may also be invited to attend selected staff, board and committee meetings to increase their understanding of how a theater operates.